 Accenture will test your maths skills during the case section of your interviews.
 It is therefore difficult to succeed at these interviews without being confident in maths.

 We find that making this initial investment is really worth it.
-This is the first step candidates take when they enrol in our case interview training programme.
+This is the first step candidates take when they enroll in our case interview training programme.
 We have also put together a few maths tips here which you might find helpful to get started.

 7. Develop a consistent method to crack cases